Skip Navigation

 Classes are large enough to provide a dynamic social environment, yet the one-to-one or small group lessons allow your child to thrive academically.
 Teachers intensely follow the interests of each child, presenting carefully designed lessons and materials as the child is ready.
 All Primary classes have access to adjoining gardens, which allow opportunities to care for the environment as well as exploration of the natural world.

 The Practical Life curriculum is designed to foster concentration, coordination, independence, self-control and order.
-These characteristics play a critical role in subsequent intellectual growth and responsible social interaction.
-Logical sequence, attention to detail, exactness and purposeful activity cultivate an aptitude for logic, mathematics, science and composition.
+These characteristics play a critical role in developing executive function, subsequent intellectual growth, and responsible social interaction.
+Logical sequence, attention to detail, exactness and purposeful activity cultivate an aptitude for logic, mathematics, science, and composition.
 The children receive satisfaction from mastery of each daily life skill and become confident in their own ability to learn and contribute.
 Practical Life activities are divided into the following areas:

 • Care of Self: Examples include dressing frames and polishing shoes.